Conversion events

 Step 1: Set up your campaign

 Create a campaign for your desired messaging channel.
-After setting up your campaign’s messages and schedule, you’ll have the option to add up to four conversion events for tracking.
+After setting up your campaign’s messages and schedule, you can add up to four conversion events for tracking.

-We recommend using as many conversion events as you feel is necessary because the addition of a second (or third) conversion event can significantly enrich your reporting.
-For instance, let’s say you have a campaign that targets lapsing users.
-In this case, adding a secondary conversion event and the primary Starts Session conversion event can further your understanding of how effective your campaign is in ushering your users back into your application.
+Use as many conversion events as necessary.
+Adding a second or third conversion event significantly enriches your reporting.
+For example, for a campaign targeting lapsing users, adding a secondary conversion event along with the primary Starts Session conversion event helps you understand how effective your campaign is at bringing users back into your application.

 Step 2: Add the conversion events